OceanParcels/Parcels/docs/installation.rst

 **Step 1:** Install Anaconda's Miniconda following the steps at https://docs.anaconda.com/miniconda/.
 If you're on Linux /macOS, the following assumes that you installed Miniconda to your home directory.

 **Step 2:** Start a terminal (Linux / macOS) or the Anaconda prompt (Windows).
-Activate the ``base`` environment of your Miniconda and create an environment containing Parcels, all its essential dependencies, and the nice-to-have cartopy and jupyter packages:
+Activate the ``base`` environment of your Miniconda and create an environment containing Parcels, all its essential dependencies, ``trajan`` (a trajectory plotting dependency used in the notebooks) and the nice-to-have cartopy and jupyter packages:

 .. code-block:: bash

     conda activate base
-    conda create -n parcels -c conda-forge parcels cartopy jupyter
+    conda create -n parcels -c conda-forge parcels trajan cartopy jupyter

 .. note::